mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 If this URL is changed at runtime, the new certificates will not be fetched until a `maxctrl reload tls` command is executed.

+### `admin_verify_url`

+- **Type**: string
+- **Mandatory**: No
+- **Dynamic**: No
+- **Default**: `""`

+URL to a server to which the REST API token verification is delegated.

+If the URL is defined, any tokens passed to the REST API will be validated by doing a GET request to the URL with the client's token as a bearer token.
+The `Referer` header of the request is set to the URL being requested by the client and the custom `X-Referrer-Method` header is set to the HTTP method being used (PUT, GET etc.).

+**Note**: When `admin_verify_url` is used and the remote server cannot be accessed, all REST API access that uses tokens will be disabled.
+The only way to use the REST API with tokens is to remove `admin_verify_url` from the configuration which requires restarting MaxScale.
+The REST API still accepts HTTP Basic Access authentication even if the remote server cannot be reached.

+By delegating the authentication and authorization of the REST API to an external server, users can implement custom access control systems for the MaxScale REST API.

 ### `config_sync_cluster`

 - **Type**: monitor